Drug information

 • If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking fostemsavir during pregnancy.
 For more information on the use of fostemsavir during pregnancy, please refer to the Recommendations for the Use of Antiretroviral Drugs During Pregnancy and Interventions to Reduce Perinatal HIV Transmission in the United States.

-• If you are breast/chestfeeding or plan to breast/chestfeed.
-For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
-People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+• If you are breastfeeding or plan to breastfeed.
+For mothers with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
+Mothers with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+Although most medicines are safe to use while breastfeeding, some medicines should be avoided.
+Always let your health care provider know about all the medicines and supplements you are using before you start breastfeeding.

 • About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take (particularly St. John’s wort).
-Fostemsavir may affect the way other medicines or products work, and other medicines or products may affect how fostemsavir works.
-Taking fostemsavir together with certain medicines or products may cause serious side effects.

 How should I take fostemsavir?How should I take fostemsavir?